MLClassifierGuard¶

 Use MLClassifierGuard when: - You need to catch novel, unseen attack types - Pattern and semantic guards aren't catching enough - You're a high-value target (financial, healthcare, government) - False negatives are more costly than false positives

-Consider skipping when: - Latency budget is very tight (<15ms total) - Pattern matching catches sufficient attacks - Memory constraints (<200MB available) - You can't tolerate any false positives
+Consider skipping when: - Latency budget is very tight - Pattern matching catches sufficient attacks - Memory constraints are significant - You can't tolerate any false positives

 Integration with Other Guards¶